 (3) The inclusion of any recommendation or draft proposed decision for the senior Department official's consideration.

-(c)(1) Neither the Department staff nor the agency may submit additional documentary evidence with its comments unless the Advisory Committee's recognition recommendation proposes finding the agency noncompliant with, or ineffective in its application of, a criterion or criteria for recognition not identified in the final Department staff analysis provided to the Advisory Committee.
+(c)(1) Neither the Department staff nor the agency may submit additional documentation with its comments unless the Advisory Committee's recognition recommendation proposes finding the agency noncompliant with, or ineffective in its application of, a criterion or criteria for recognition not identified in the final Department staff analysis provided to the Advisory Committee.

-(2) Within ten days of receipt by the Department staff of an agency's comments or new evidence, if applicable, or of receipt by the agency of the Department staff's comments, Department staff, the agency, or both, as applicable, may submit a response to the senior Department official.
+(2) Within ten business days of receipt by the Department staff of an agency's comments or new evidence, if applicable, or of receipt by the agency of the Department staff's comments, Department staff, the agency, or both, as applicable, may submit a response to the senior Department official.
 Simultaneously with submission, the agency must provide a copy of any response to the Department staff.
 Simultaneously with submission, Department staff must provide a copy of any response to the agency.
+No additional comments or new documentation may be submitted after the responses described in this paragraph are submitted.

 (Authority: 20 U.S.C.
 1099b)